Mango-Cats/tagabaybay/README.md

-Working in NLP in the Philippine context is challenging due to the multilingual nature of Filipinos and their frequent tendency to code-switch and borrowing.
+Working in NLP in the Philippine context is challenging due to the multilingual nature of Filipinos and their frequent tendency to code-switch and borrow.
 Code-switching can occur through direct translation, for example:

 ```